mbalabanov/Devices/README.md

 - Grid-powered devices
 - Battery-powered devices

-There are four classes of grid-powered devices:
+There are four types of grid-powered devices:
 - CoffeeMaker
 - TableLamp
 - Radio
 - Television

+There is one type of battery-powered device:
+- RemoteControl

 A device manager can power multiple or all grid-powered devices on and off.
 A type of device called BroadcastReceivers can be controlled by a RemoteControl.
 The RemoteControl is a battery-powered device, it cannot be controlled by the device manager but it can be used to control the Radio and the Television.